GitYuridias/15-Fort-Bend/README.md

 # 15-Fort-Bend

-Scraping of Criminal Data on Individual/Physical Entity Level for Fort Bend County in Texas, USA.
+Scraping of Criminal Data on Physical Entity Level for Fort Bend County in Texas, USA.

 USAGE